Pixate/pixate-freestyle-ios/README.md

 ## Docs

-You can find the latest Pixate Freestyle documentation [here](LINK TO DOCS).
+You can find the latest Pixate Freestyle documentation [here](LINK HERE).

 ## Compiling Freestyle Source

-To compile the Pixate Freestyle source outside of Xcode or your project, just check out the repo and go into the **scripts/** directory.
+To compile the Pixate Freestyle source outside of Xcode or your project, just clone the repo and go into the **scripts/** directory.
 From there, run the '**build_framework.sh**' script.
 It will compile the framework and create a "FAT" binary and place it in a **build/** folder at the root level of the repo.

 ## Contributing

 Pixate welcomes contributions to our product.
+Just fork, make your changes, and submit a pull request.
 All contributors must sign a CLA (contributor license agreement).

 To contribute on behalf of yourself, sign the individual CLA here: